hendri2808/testbdkrakenteam/README.md

 });
 ```

-Then, you can do the minting.
+- Then, you can do the minting.
 Run the minting
 ```
 $ npx hardhat run mintTokens.js --network localhost
 ```

+- Make sure you make change the deployAddress.js on your frontend-dapp with your new Address
+- Also makesure your abis.js on your frontend-dapp match with your new deployment contract

-- "Hardhat node reset": Restart the steps from deploying the contract to minting tokens.
+2. **"Hardhat node reset": Restart the steps from deploying the contract to minting tokens.**

+---

+The project is fully functional and meets the requirements outlined in the test case.
+It is hosted on Netlify for easy access: [Kraken Team Demo](https://demokrakenteam.netlify.app/)
+For any questions or feedback, please feel free to reach out.

 Cheers,
 Kraken